Editorial by Industrial Quick Search

 International Organization for Standardization (ISO)

-The ISO has set the qualifications for acceptable testing methods in regard to a wide range of products.
-It is an international organization that has been recognized by the majority of countries.
-They have a specific list of requirements regarding testing practices and how they should be performed.
+The ISO has established qualifications for acceptable testing methods across a broad spectrum of products.
+As an internationally recognized organization, it is acknowledged by most countries.
+The ISO provides a detailed list of requirements regarding testing practices and procedures.

 ISO 11507 – Testing of paints and varnishes